 Cde Chinx was declared a liberation war hero by the Zanu-PF Politburo and not a National Hero.
-This meant that he could not be buried at the National Heroes' Acre. zanu-PF secretary for administration Ignatius Chombo said:
+This meant that he would not be buried at the National Heroes Acre.
+The then Zanu PF secretary for administration Ignatius Chombo said:

 Even though his first name was frequently referred to as "Dickson", Chinx said he hated this as this wasn't his real name.
 His first name, he said, was simply "Dick".